Juudini/ecommerce-web-api/server/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=800&size=52&duration=2500&pause=600&color=1AF7F5&center=true&vCenter=true&repeat=false&random=false&width=1800&lines=PIZZERIA+API++with+Clean+Architecture+DDD+and+Clean+Code)](https://git.io/typing-svg)

-#### This project is a Pizzeria application that demonstrates the use of Clean Architecture, Domain-Driven Design (DDD), and Clean Code principles.
+#### This project is a Ecommerce application that demonstrates the use of Clean Architecture, Domain-Driven Design (DDD), and Clean Code principles.
 The application is designed to showcase best practices for building maintainable and scalable software.

 <br>